Limited Access Programs

 For Law Enforcement Program information, see the listings on our Public Service Programs page.

 Limited Access Health Programs

-Dental Assisting, Dental Hygiene, Health Information Technology, Nursing (RN) Generic, Nursing (RN) Transition, Paramedic, Pharmacy Technician, Practical Nursing, Radiography, and Surgical Technology are limited access health programs.
+Dental Assisting, Dental Hygiene, Nursing (RN) Generic, Nursing (RN) Transition, Paramedic, Pharmacy Technician, Practical Nursing, Radiography, and Surgical Technology are limited access health programs.
 In addition to being admitted to the College, students must meet the admission requirements for the limited access health program they wish to enter.
 Students are required to submit a separate limited access application for each program for which they choose to apply.
 Applications will be accepted during the open application period.
 There is a non-refundable application fee for each limited access application submitted.
 Students are eligible to register for limited access health program courses only after having been accepted to that program.

 Admission requirements and program courses may periodically change.
 To obtain the most current information regarding admission and graduation requirements for these programs, students are urged to check the College website and visit an advisor on a regular basis.
 For limited access health programs, the College Catalog used for determining program completion requirement is the one in effect at the time of initial enrollment in a health program specialty course.

 All hospitals and most clinical agencies require students to obtain a criminal background check.
 These background checks are paid for by the student and must be completed prior to a clinical site assignment.
 Information regarding criminal background checks will be provided to the student at their respective program orientation following official acceptance into a health program.
 Clinical agencies have the right to deny students access to their agency based on past criminal history.
 Should this occur, the health program coordinator will attempt to find an alternate clinical placement; however, this is not always possible.
 Applicants must be aware that denial of access to clinical settings due to criminal history may prevent the student from completing their program successfully.
 Applicants with criminal histories are urged to meet with their health program coordinator for advising.